-One of the most common reasons to replace existing windows is to increase the energy efficiency of your home — which reduces your heating and cooling bills and lowers greenhouse gas emissions.
+One of the most common reasons to replace existing windows is to increase the energy efficiency of your home.
+This reduces your heating and cooling bills and lowers greenhouse gas emissions.
 Pella windows are up to 74 percent more energy efficient1.
-You’ll notice the savings immediately, because poorly performing windows and doors cause heating and cooling loss in your home.
+You’ll notice the savings immediately.
+Poorly performing windows and doors cause heating and cooling loss in your home.
 Don’t throw money out the window!

 Be sure to look for these energy-efficient features: